-- filename full path of the file to load. - properties - - name: this name will be used as node name for the loaded volume - show: display volume in slice viewers after loading is completed - colorNodeID: color node to set in the proxy nodes's display node loaded sequence node.
+- filename full path of the file to load. - properties dict object with any of the following keys name: this name will be used as node name for the loaded volume show: display volume in slice viewers after loading is completed colorNodeID: color node to set in the proxy nodes's display node loaded sequence node.